 Most life insurance companies will postpone offering coverage to you for a period of time after the completion of all treatment.
-After that, life insurance is available depending on the staging of the cervical cancer.
+After that, life insurance is available depending on the staging of cervical cancer.

 Life Insurance for Cervical Cancers up to Stage 1a

 Life insurance may be possible to obtain within 1 year of completion of all cervical cancer treatment.
 The following will usually apply:

 - Typically, a flat extra expense is added to the standard life insurance rates.

 - The flat extra will add approximately $500 per every $100,000 of life insurance.

 - The flat extra will last for 3 years on average when the stage is 1a or less.

-More aggressive stage 1 cervical cancers will require longer postpone periods as well as more expensive flat extra expenses.
+More aggressive stage 1 cervical cancer will require longer postpone periods as well as more expensive flat extra expenses.

 Life Insurance for Cervical Cancers up to Stage 2b